-About the First Jewish Community from Tel AvivNot everyone knows the Never Tzedek was established before the city of Tel Aviv was born, as a new neighborhood for Jews outside of Jaffa's walls.
+About the First Jewish Community from Tel AvivNot everyone knows that Neve Tzedek was established before the city of Tel Aviv was born, as a new neighborhood for Jews outside of Jaffa's walls.

 Neve Tzedek is the first Jewish neighborhood built outside of the Jaffa walls.
-There were some years that this neighborhood declined and because a really slum.
+There were some years that this neighborhood declined and became a real slum.
 At the same time there were even thoughts of destroying the neighborhood and building new buildings instead.

-Shalosh, who saw the new neighborhood as a significant base for Jewish settlements, offers the brothers to buy the land at a discount and with good interests, and by the end the company bought Shalosh's land at a third of the price he originally offered.
-Shalosh also promised to put aside a good amount of money for the upkeep of the synagogue near the already built house, at the edge of the neighborhood.
+Chelouche, who saw the new neighborhood as a significant base for Jewish settlements, offers the brothers to buy the land at a discount with good interest.
+By the end the company bought Chelouche's land at a third of the price he originally offered.
+Chelouche also promised to put aside a good amount of money for the upkeep of the synagogue near the already built house, at the edge of the neighborhood.

 Neve Tzedek was marketed to the well-off Jews of Jaffa.
 48 houses were built, and at the beginning there were no separations of nationality.
 Quite the opposite - mixing was done purposefully among the Jews of different backgrounds.
 In 1904 the neighborhood had more than 100 families.